ligerbots/DriveRobot/README.md

 For Java, we only need one directory out of that project -- the java/lib directory.
 This contents of this directory (CTRLib.jar, libCTRLibDriver.so, libCTRLibDriver.so.debug) should be copied to your wpilib/user/java/lib directory.
 On Windows your wpilib directory is installed in your user profile (%userprofile% -- usually c:\\Users\\*yourusername*)
 2. The NavX libraries from kauailabs labs.
-Download the cross-platform library package. from this page: http://www.pdocs.kauailabs.com/navx-mxp/software/roborio-libraries/java/.
+Download the cross-platform library package from this page: http://www.pdocs.kauailabs.com/navx-mxp/software/roborio-libraries/java/.
 Navigate to navx-mxp-libs\roborio\java\lib in the .zip file, and copy navx_frc.jar.
 Copy that into wpilib/user/java/lib directory, just like you did for the TalonSRX